-The Bachelor of Arts degree completion program in Health Sciences prepares students to enter the health-care field, one of the fastest growing fields, according to the U.S. Department of Labor 2010-11 Occupational Handbook.
+The Bachelor of Arts degree completion program in Public Health prepares students to enter the health-care field, one of the fastest growing fields, according to the U.S. Department of Labor 2010-11 Occupational Handbook.

 This program offers nurses with an ADN degree a unique opportunity to complete their bachelor's degree and receive priority consideration in applying for the Master of Nursing program offered by the University of California, San Francisco.
 Please see the 'ADN to MSN Pathway Program" link on the left side.

-Qualified students in the program also can apply graduate-level units toward both a bachelor’s in Health Sciences and a master’s degree either in Sport Psychology or Health Education.
+Qualified students in the program also can apply graduate-level units toward both a bachelor’s in Public Health and a master’s degree either in Sport Psychology or Health Education.

 Our graduates will develop essential ways of understanding, relating, creating and being that is so vital for professionals, and be prepared to pursue successful careers in a variety of fields, including health education, advanced-practice nursing, public health practice, teaching and mental health counseling.